alee092017/wdi-project01-GAME/README.md

 This will not be very graphics heavy...the background might change a few times.
 1. I will need some quiz questions: Easy, Medium, Difficult
-2. I would love to put this into a study mode so that it could actually function as a study tool to help the wdi students get practice in coding--again, I seem to understand (most of) the concepts but need
+2. I would love to be able to code in 'study mode' so that it could actually function as a study tool to help the wdi students get           practice in coding--again, I seem to understand (most of) the concepts but need a lot more practice/drills for everything.
 3. Cheat sheet.
 I was going to do this anyway -- a quick reference guide of common mistakes/things forgotten ie--interpolation--fng BACKTICKS.
 4. I'll need to animate the typing of words on the screen

 ## Phases of Completion